OmriLeviGit/Auto-List-Management-Obsidian/README.md

 ### Checklists

 -   Automatic reordering of checked/unchecked items
+-   Hierarchical reordering treats checkboxes and their indented content as unified blocks that move together
 -   Configurable sorting (checked items are sorted to the bottom or to the top)
 -   Smart handling when pasting or dragging content
 -   Works with mouse and keyboard interactions